Because your AI agent needs a filter too.

 Full source and governance pipeline at github.com/QuietFireAI/ClawFilters.

-Every AI platform asks you to trust their cloud with your most sensitive data.
+Every AI platform asks you to trust their cloud with your most sensitive information.
 ClawFilters doesn't.
-All AI processing runs on your hardware.
-All encryption keys are yours.
-Data only leaves your network when you explicitly allow it - and every outbound request is logged, governed, and auditable.
+All AI processing runs on your own machines.
+Your encryption keys are yours.
+Data only leaves your network when you explicitly authorize it — and every outbound request is logged, governed, and auditable.
+The same protection a law firm or hospital needs is what you get by default.
+Your data.
+Your hardware.
+Your rules.

 Client communications, case strategy, and work product stay on your infrastructure.
 No cloud provider can be subpoenaed for data they never received.